mpusz/wg21-papers/src/3045R2_quantities_and_units_library.md

 ## Changes since [@P3045R1]

+- Dimensions, quantity specification, units, and point origins marked `final`
+- `delta` and `absolute` reference specifiers added to improve readability of the affine space entities creation
+- `std::remove_const` was not needed in prefixes definitions
+- Compiler Explorer links updated to reflect the latest API changes

 ## Changes since [@P3045R0]

 - One more dependency added to the table in the [Dependencies on other proposals] chapter.